Trashytalk/piwardrive/docs/widgets.rst

 hook.

 Widgets can be arranged on the Dashboard screen via drag and drop.
 Their layout is saved in ``config.json`` so the next launch restores the same ordering.
+The browser UI reads the same configuration, allowing widgets to be viewed remotely.
 Polling intervals are configurable globally or per widget and can be adjusted from the Settings screen.
 A built-in ``BatteryStatusWidget`` shows charge level when the hardware exposes it.